R-Ramana/R-Ramana/README.md

 <h1 align="center">Hello from the other side!</h1>

 <p align="center">
-I'm Ramana, a final year student pursuing Computer Engineering, specializing in Internet of Things [IoT] & University's Scholars Programme at National University of Singapore (NUS).
+I'm Ramana, graduated from National University of Singapore (NUS) with a major in Computer Engineering, specializing in Internet of Things [IoT] & University's Scholars Programme.
 I'm interested in UI/UX Research, Web Development, Artificial Intelligence, & Smart Things!
 </p>
 <br>
 <div align="center">